A combinatorial bound on the number of distinct eigenvalues of a graph: Minor Maximal Graphs

-Thus we conclude that in $G$, a vertex $v$ that is not in $P$ cannot be adjacent to exactly 1 vertex in $P$.
+Thus we conclude that in $G$, a vertex $v$ that is not in $P$ cannot be adjacent to exactly one vertex in $P$.

 For the last case, let us consider vertices of $G$ that are not in $P$ and are not adjacent to any vertices in $P$.
 We will show these cannot exist.
 First note that $G$ must be connected because of \cref{lem:maxls_are_connected}.
-Let $d_G(v,P)$ denote the distance from any vertex $v$ to the path $P$; in other words,
+Let $d_G(v,P)$ denote the distance from any vertex $v$ to the path $P$; we define

 Since $G$ is connected, $d_G(v,P)$ is finite for all $v\in G$.
 For any vertex $v$ that is not in $P$ and not adjacent to $P$, either $d_G(v,P)=2$ or $d_G(v,P)>2$.
 If $d_G(v,P)>2$, then there is a path of length $d_G(v,P)$ from $v$ to a vertex $p\in P$, and so there is some vertex $v'$ along that path that has $d_G(v',P)=2$.